Bachelor of Arts in Political Science

 American Political Development

-A total of 120 credits is required for the degree, of which 39 credits must be upper-division; a minimum of 33 credits must be from PS courses.
+A total of 120 credits is required for the degree, of which 39 credits must be upper-division.

 Honors in Political Science